oyalhi/update-using-dto/README.md

 2. if not found, send 404 and return
 3. get the requested properties to change, which are in `req.body`
 4. get the all the keys that we are allowed to change, defined by the `UpdateUserDto` data transfer object
-5. from the requested json object, filter out the keys that doesn't exist in the UpdateUserDto
+5. from the requested JSON object, filter out the keys that don't exist in the UpdateUserDto
-6. length is more than 0 if there are keys that are not present in the dto, the length would be a truthy. if so, reject the request.
+6. length is more than 0 if there are keys that are not present in the DTO, the length would be a truthy. if so, reject the request.
 7. go over each allowed property, and if it matches the requested key, assign it.
 If not, then we use the original value.
 Here, going over the `UpdateUserDto` we are making sure that we are only changing the allowed properties.
-If the `json` object had a property, let's say `password`, because it didn't exist in the dto, it would be ignored.
+If the `json` object had a property, let's say `password` because it didn't exist in the DTO, it would be ignored.
 8. send back the updated user

 This was our final approach to the problem.